Thursday, December 24, 2015

 3. Talk to yourself

 What?
 Yeah, it seems strange.
 But since I can't find a language partner – I hope you have found one or will – I myself am my language partner.
 One 'trick' I use is to create sentences (about 4–5) every time I learn a new phrase, structure, or anything.
 For example, I would say to myself something like "Have ever you visited Saigon?
-She's been my girlfriend for two years.
+She's been my language partner for two years.
 Mr. Masrani has worked for his company since 2010," if I were learning about the present perfect simple.
 I would always strive for a high level of fluency before I move on to the next point.
 Sometimes I also combine several grammar points, for example by telling a story that comprises a number of tenses.
 Other times I use an idiom with different tenses.
 Basically I do lots of experiments!
 This method turns out to be very effective to me, and you could give it a shot.

 4. Write a blog